pastordan/pastordan.github.io/_posts/2017-01-25-when-the-germans-bombed-pearl-harbor.md

 ---
-title: Was It Over When The Germans Bombed Pearl Harbor&#64;
+title: Was It Over When The Germans Bombed Pearl Harbor
 layout: post
 date:2017-01-25 13:08:57
 tags: activism politics